 We will have PE every Tuesday and children are reminded to have their PE kit in school in order to participate in these lessons.
 We will have a mixture of games, gymnastics and dance lessons throughout the year, both indoor and outdoor where possible.

 The children are given homework every Friday which has to be completed and returned on the following Tuesday.
 The homework will be closely linked to our work in class to allow the children to consolidate their learning in a different environment.
 It also allows children to confidently show parents what they have been learning at school in that particular week.

-The Homework activities can be Literacy, Mathematics or Science based, with children sometimes being asked to find out information about a topic by doing personal research.
+The Homework activities will be Literacy and Mathematics based.
+Sometimes, children will be asked to find out information about a topic by doing some research at home.

-Part of homework is to read regularly (please see below) and to learn their spellings and times tables (in order to improve and gain rewards which link to their earned Golden time).
+Part of homework is to read regularly (please see below) and to learn their spellings (in order to improve and gain rewards - this is how they earn Golden time).

-Reading books are also taken home nightly, with parents being encouraged to listen to their child read at least 4 times a week.
-Library books are chosen from the school library every Thursday and each child can choose two.
-We encourage one to be non-fiction and the other to be fiction or poetry.
+Reading books are taken home nightly, with parents being encouraged to listen to their child read at least 4 times a week.
+An adult must sign their child's reading record to confirm that reading has taken place.
+Reading cannot be back-dated.
+Daily reading is the best method.
+Reading books must come into school each day, even if your child has not read at home the previous night.
+Library books are chosen from the school library every Thursday and children are encouraged to alternative between fiction, non-fiction and poetry books.
 Please support your child by listening to them read as often as possible.
 Asking them questions about what they have read is a great way to help them develop their comprehension skills.
-I have attached a small booklet of question prompts to your child's home reading record to assist you with this.
-I hope you find it useful.

 Our class motto in the Hawks is "Always try your best and be proud of all you do!”

 I am always happy to discuss any questions you may have, so feel free to make an appointment at the school office to see me after school should any queries or concerns arise.